alexbosworth/ln-service/README.md

 - [closeChannel](#closechannel) - Terminate an open channel
 - [connectWatchtower](#connectwatchtower) - Connect a watchtower
 - [createChainAddress](#createchainaddress) - Get a chain address to receive at
+- [createFundedPsbt](#createfundedpsbt): Create a funded PSBT given inputs and outputs
 - [createHodlInvoice](#createhodlinvoice) - Make a HODL HTLC invoice
 - [createInvoice](#createinvoice) - Make a regular invoice
 - [createSeed](#createseed) - Generate a wallet seed for a new wallet